caballero03/SignalK-SensESP-Boat-Systems-Monitor/README.md

 Here is a photo of a very rough and somewhat precarious test setup to make sure everything is working as it should.
 This was my first actual test after writing most of the code blindly.

 ![Photo of first trial test setup](docs/images/Precarious_test_setup_IMG_1652.JPG?raw=false)

+This test setup has a single 1-wire temperature probe, a 4-20mA connected 0-100C RTD temperature transmitter, battery voltage and current and the OPTO_IN bilge pump status input.
+All worked perfectly except the OLED display didn't.
+I had gotten an SPI version of the SSD1306 display and modified it for I2C, but it wouldn't go.
+I have since ordered a proper replacement from Hat Labs.